 Matiu / Somes Island • website

-A predator-free DOC reserve on an island in the middle of Wellington Harbour and a haven for native species including red-crowned parakeet, weta, gecko and tuatara.
+A predator-free DOC reserve on an island in the middle of Wellington Harbour.
+A haven for native species including red-crowned parakeet, weta, gecko and tuatara.
 There’s an operating lighthouse on the island, plenty of history to learn and of course stellar views, looking back towards the city.
-I highly recommended this adventurous trip for the whole family – and remember to take snacks and refreshments, as nothing is available on the island itself.
+I highly recommended this adventurous trip for the whole family.
+Remember to take snacks and refreshments, as nothing is available on the island itself.
 It can be accessed via a 15-minute East by West Ferry from the waterfront.

 Zealandia • website

-A pristine sanctuary for native birds, insects and reptiles which feels like you’re entering into Jurassic Park and offers an abundance of wildlife including kaka, takahe and tui, plus so much more.
+A pristine sanctuary for native birds, insects and reptiles.
+It feels like you’re entering into Jurassic Park and offers an abundance of wildlife including kaka, takahe and tui, plus so much more.
 If you’re lucky you might see one of the resident prehistoric tuatara sunbathing on the rocks.
-I highly recommend a trip to Zealandia to stretch the legs on one of the various trails, which appeal to adults and kids alike.
+I highly recommend a trip to Zealandia to stretch the legs.
+There are various trails, which appeal to adults and kids alike.
 A cafe is available within the sanctuary serving hot/cold food and refreshments including tea and coffee.
 Ample car-parking is available.
 It can also be easily assessed by public transport or bike.

 Mount Victoria Lookout • website

-Undoubtedly the most popular short walk in Wellington – rising to 196 metres and offering stunning 360 degree views of Wellington and is a must do!
+Undoubtedly the most popular short walk in Wellington.
+Mount Victoria rises to 196 metres and offers stunning 360 degree views of Wellington.
+It i simply a must do!
 Mt Vic, as it’s known to Wellingtonians, can be accessed via car, bicycle or foot.
-I highly recommend walking up for a rewarding 1 hour + climb through the scenic forest, during which time you might also stumble across the Hobbits Hideaway from Lord of the Rings – a very recognisable spot for avid fans!
+I highly recommend walking up for a rewarding 1 hour + climb through the scenic forest.
+During which time you might also stumble across the Hobbits Hideaway from Lord of the Rings – a very recognisable spot for avid fans!